California Waterfowl properties

 These properties are first and foremost places where we employ wetland management techniques that maximize the properties' value to wildlife, providing areas for feeding, loafing, nesting and brood-rearing.

 Two properties — Grizzly Ranch and Denverton — feature prominently in our education programs, hosting K-12 school programs and hunter training events.
-And with the 2018 acquisition of the Sanborn Slough duck club in the Butte Sink, we will be able to expand mentord hunts to the Butte Sink.
+And with the 2018 acquisition of the Sanborn Slough duck club in the Butte Sink, we will be able to expand mentored hunts to the Butte Sink.

 We offer hunts to the public on all six properties through our Hunt Program.
 We know this is critical to the future of hunting because lack of places to hunt is one of the leading causes of hunters dropping out.